menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 ..
 Note::
    The preference value is a new parameter required by Microsoft for DHCPv6 scopes.
 If the scope is assigned to multiple servers, the lowest preference assignment will be selected by the DHCP client

-4. Enter the title as an identifier for this scope as well as the description and click :guilable:`Next`
+4. Enter the title as an identifier for this scope as well as the description and click :guilabel:`Next`

 5. Verify the information is correct and click :guilabel:`Finish`